DarkCaster/Perpetual/docs/ollama.md

 Tests performed at May 2024 with Ollama `0.1.38`.

 It is possible to use this model for generating file annotations (`OLLAMA_MODEL_OP_ANNOTATE` param at `.env` file).
 For other operations it doesn't seem to work very well, it just doesn't follow the instructions well enough.
 Model can also generate decent code (sometimes) at final stage 3 of implement operation (`OLLAMA_MODEL_OP_IMPLEMENT_STAGE3`).
 Hovewer, it is not good enough to perform proper review, planning and reasonings at stages 1 and 2 of implement operation.

-I've tested the model from here: <https://huggingface.co/bartowski/codegemma-1.1-7b-it-GGUF>
+I've used the model from here: <https://huggingface.co/bartowski/codegemma-1.1-7b-it-GGUF>

 To run it with Ollama, I used the following example `Modelfile` (I don't guarantee it's correct or optimal, especially the prompt template).
 Models with less quantization should also work, but are less likely to succeed: